onedwd/ios_data/source/structure.rst

     **.ctd**: Processed profile data from CTDs, usually from downcast, bin-averaged and recalibrated if appropriate

   - ~/DOC

+    Important documents live here, such as ~/[$cruise_ID]_Processing_Report.doc, which gives detailed data processing notes

   - ~/LOGS

+    Everything that happened during a cruise is recorded in the cruise log....

 .. _mooring-data-label: